CERTIFIED PROFESSIONAL LIFE COACH

 The parent coaching sessions I offer provide parents of children with ADHD with related information, parenting tips, strategies conducive to the ADHD brain, and a safe place to ask questions, explore options, or even just vent.
 The parenting boundaries, rewards, and consequences effective for non-ADHD children are not effective for kids with ADHD.
 Sometimes understanding the ADHD brain and implementing the appropriate parenting strategy accordingly can make a big difference in the child's life, as well as the family system.

-The hallmark and purpose of coaching is to establish a partnership between coach and client to help the client reach a goal or series of goals.
-ADHD coaching involves strategies for each executive function skill deficit and the creation of accountability to maintain this skill development.
+The hallmark and purpose of life coaching is to establish a partnership between coach and client to help the client reach a goal or series of goals.

 Although the coaching industry is relatively new to the world, this concept is not.
 Socrates, for example, had encouraged this same philosophy over 2000 years ago.
 Many eastern philosophies and religions, such as Buddhism, introduced this to civilizations even earlier, around the 6th century BC, specifically.
 I believe that it has been due to the rush towards materialism and modernity that we globally have gotten lost in the shuffle of the fast-food mentality and therefore have detrimentally shifted our gifts away from our inner souls.